 Is La Linea safe for solo travellers?

 Yes.
-The city centre, beach areas, and main tourist areas are safe.
-Some quieter outskirts are best avoided at night, as in any city.
-Standard urban common sense applies.
-La Linea has improved significantly in recent years and its reputation is often worse than the reality.
+The city centre, beach areas, and the main plaza areas are safe and comfortable for solo travellers.
+Some quieter outskirts are best avoided late at night, as in any city.
+La Linea has improved significantly in recent years and its reputation is often worse than the reality on the ground.

 How much does a solo trip to La Linea cost per day?